 The official stuff

-At home, she has supported both her sons through GCSEs, becoming aware of a variety of subject requirements and the kind of study and revision techniques needed to succeed.
-She’s also seen her older son through A-Level, university and a masters’ degree, so has a deep appreciation of the academic journey young people can find themselves on, the challenges they face today and the parents' perspective.
+Carolyn has seen both her sons through their GCSEs and A-Levels, and her older son through university and a masters’ degree so has a deep appreciation of the academic journey young people can find themselves on, and the challenges they face today.

 Can you tell us about your history and what brought you to academic coaching?

 I always loved school and anything to do with school.
 I went to a very ordinary comprehensive school in the north of England and on to a sixth form college, then university.
 As a young child, I’d always intended to go into teaching, but whilst I was at university I had the opportunity to work as a journalist and reporter on campus radio.
 I decided that journalism sounded a much more exciting opportunity than teaching.

 I qualified as a journalist then got into marketing, which was one of my subjects at university.
 I just got into my career, bought a house so had a mortgage and the years went by.
 It’s very difficult to step off that kind of treadmill.

 Eventually, we came down south in the ’90s and I changed to a public sector role, supporting schools in marketing themselves.
 That was when the little seeds started to grow again as I found myself in education.